← all posts

 The Best Model for Your AI Agent System is Not a Local One

-Your AI agent is only as smart as the model running it.
-And yours is fucking stupid.
+An AI agent is only as smart as the model running it.

-You need to use Opus 4.6.
+The answer is Opus 4.6.
 Or at minimum Sonnet 4.6.
-Not because I’m selling you something but because once you’ve actually used a model with real intelligence you will never go back.
+Once you’ve used a model with real intelligence for agentic work, there’s no going back.
 The gap is not incremental.
-It’s not 10% better.
 It’s the difference between an intern and a CTO and you’re handing the keys to the intern because he works for free.

-A 7b parameter model can autocomplete a sentence.
+A small model can autocomplete a sentence.
 It can follow a template.
 It can pass a screenshot test.
 But the second you need it to hold three things in context at once and figure out which one matters -it falls apart.
-There’s no system prompt that fixes not being smart enough.
-There’s no prompt engineering hack that gives a small model the ability to reason.
+No system prompt fixes a model that isn’t smart enough, and no prompt engineering hack gives a small model the ability to reason.

-I use Opus through Claude Code as my primary AI tool.
-It writes code.
-It makes architectural decisions.
-It catches edge cases I didn’t think of.
-It connects what we talked about three steps ago to what we’re building now.
-That’s what a real orchestrator model does.
-That’s the standard.
+Opus through Claude Code writes code, makes architectural decisions, catches edge cases that weren’t flagged, and connects what was discussed three steps ago to what’s being built now.
+A real main brain - the model running the show and making the decisions - does all of that.
+Anything less and you’re settling.
 If your model can’t do that you don’t have an agent system.
 You have a toy.

 Here’s what you actually do.
-Use the best model available as your orchestrator.
+Use the best model available as the main brain - the one running the show.
 Opus 4.6 for anything that matters.
-If you want to save money use a smaller model for simple routing -classification tasks and basic lookups.
+If you want to save money use a smaller model for simple tasks like sorting and basic lookups.
 But the thing making decisions.
 The brain.
 You do not cheap out on the brain.

 What is the best model for an AI agent system?

-In my experience, Opus 4.6 is the best orchestrator model for AI agent systems as of 2026.
-It holds complex context across multi-step tasks, makes genuine architectural decisions, and recovers from errors intelligently.
-No smaller model comes close for the orchestrator role.
+Opus 4.6 is the best main brain for AI agent systems as of 2026.
+It holds complex context across multi-step tasks, makes real architectural decisions, and recovers from errors intelligently.
+No smaller model comes close for the lead role.
 You can use lighter models for simple sub-tasks, but the brain of your system needs to be the best available.

 Can I run a good AI agent on a local model?